Lew-Engineering/libvxi11/README.md

 {
   char s_msg[1000];

-  // Example for an instrument with built in Ethernet port Vxi11 vxi11_dmm ("dmm6500");      // "dmm6500" is the instrument hostname
+  // Example for an instrument with a built-in Ethernet port Vxi11 vxi11_dmm ("dmm6500");      // "dmm6500" is the instrument hostname
   vxi11_dmm.clear ();               // Reset the instrument
   vxi11_dmm.printf ("*idn?");       // Send ID query